VikasKumar281/MyMart/README.md

 - Adfded the feature of "Update the State of Cart Items in the Database when cartItems change"

 - Added the Functionality to add the delivery address

+- We used the Loading component to show a temporary loading state and then redirect the user to the appropriate page